August 3, 2022

 - Make sure your thermostat has power (smart models)

-- Verify that it’s currently on cooling mode
+- Verify that it’s switched to cooling mode

 - Ensure your preferred temperature is below the current room temperature